doczjs/docz/README.md

 Button.propTypes = {
   /**
-   * This is a pretty good description for this prop.
+   * This is a description for this prop.
    * Button type.
    */
   type: t.oneOf(['button', 'submit', 'reset']),